 Mount Whitney was first climbed on Aug.
 18, 1873, by three Lone Pine locals -- Charley Begole, Johnny Lucas and Al Johnson -- who promptly named it Fishermen's Peak, thus incurring the wrath of the famed California Geological Survey team that discovered the peak.
 That team, in a masterstroke of brown-nosing, rechristened the mountain after their boss.

 Manzanar, the WWII internment camp where 120,000 law-abiding Japanese-American citizens and their immigrant elders were imprisoned, is seven miles north of town on the west side of Highway 395.
-(Look for the stone sentry huts -- and then look inside them to see some memorable graffiti.)
-During the war, Manzanar was the largest ''city'' between Reno and Los Angeles -- a city delineated with guard towers and six strands of barbed wire.
-After years of neglect, the National Park Service has recently taken over the site and added interpretive materials.
-The mere fact that the Lone Pine and Independence chambers of commerce will even mention Manzanar on their Web sites says a lot about how local attitudes have evolved in recent years.
+(Look for the stone sentry huts -- and then look inside them to see some unforgettable messages.)
+During the war, Manzanar was the largest ''city'' between Reno and Los Angeles -- a city delineated by guard towers and six strands of barbed wire.
+After decades of neglect, the National Park Service took over the concentration camp site and added significant interpretive materials, most of it in what was the camp auditorium.

 This is a no-brainer full-zero stop, the best town since Wrightwood, by far.
 Everything you need is along a six-block main drag.
 (Highway 395 = "Main Street").
 Total time to walk from one end of town to the other: 10 minutes.